-(B) coordinating g with and as sisting local municipal programs, municipal contra cted pro ograms, solid was te collectio on compani es, and other en ntities providing services; an nd
+(B) coordinating y with and a ssistin g local municipal programs, municipal contr acted p orograms, solid was te collectio n compani es, and lother entities providina services: ar nd

-- (C) developing and providing outreach and education to the diverse ethnic populations in the State; and - (6) include a plan to work with participating producers to use labels or markings on covered materials to educate consumers about their proper end-of-life management, including, but not limited to, a plan for how labeling will improve over time and a plan for the creation of consistent labeling standards. - (e) Producers, either individually or jointly with other producers through a producer responsibility organization, shall maintain a public website which shall, at a minimum, provide the following information: - (A) each producer participating in the approved program plan; - (B) the brands and types of covered materials of the producers participating in the approved program plan; and - (C) all approved plans, annual reports, and audit results required under this Act.

-24 The website shall include information to notify the public 25 about how to properly recycle or otherwise dispose of covered 26 materials.
+- (C) developing and providing outreach and education to the diverse ethnic populations in the State; and - (6) include a plan to work with participating producers to use labels or markings on covered materials to educate consumers about their proper end-of-life management, including, but not limited to, a plan for how labeling will improve over time and a plan for the creation of consistent labeling standards. - (e) Producers, either individually or jointly with other producers through a producer responsibility organization, shall maintain a public website which shall, at a minimum, provide the following information: - (A) each producer participating in the approved program plan; - (B) the brands and types of covered materials of the producers participating in the approved program plan; and - (C) all approved plans, annual reports, and audit results required under this Act. - 24 The website shall include information to notify the public 25 about how to properly recycle or otherwise dispose of covered 26 materials.

 - (f) The Advisory Council, with data reported in the annual report required under Section 85, shall evaluate the effectiveness of outreach and education efforts under this Section to determine whether modification of a program plan is necessary to improve the outreach and education efforts.
-The Agency may require a producer or producer responsibility organization to develop information that may be used to improve outreach and education efforts under this Section. - plan in accordance with this Section, the Advisory Council determines a producer or producer responsibility organization is still not on track to meet performance targets, the Agency may require a producer or producer responsibility organization to submit a revised program plan to increase expenditures on education and infrastructure, as needed, by a minimum of 10%.
-The Agency may require the submission of subsequent revised plans to increase the allocated funding required for education and outreach as needed to ensure the program achieves the established performance targets. - (h) Producers, either individually or jointly with other producers through a producer responsibility organization, shall inform retailers of their obligation to sell only covered materials of producers participating in an approved program plan.
+The Agency may require a producer or producer responsibility organization to develop information that may be used to improve outreach and education efforts under this Section. - (g) If, within one year after modification of a program plan in accordance with this Section, the Advisory Council determines a producer or producer responsibility organization is still not on track to meet performance targets, the Agency may require a producer or producer responsibility organization to submit a revised program plan to increase expenditures on education and infrastructure, as needed, by a minimum of 10%.
+The Agency may require the submission of subsequent revised plans to increase the allocated funding required for education and outreach as needed to ensure the program achieves the established performance targets. - (h) Producers, either individually or jointly with other producers through a producer responsibility organization, shall inform retailers of their obligation to sell only covered materials of producers participating in an approved program plan. - 25 Section 85.
+Reporting requirements and audits.